yers-m/yers_documentation/docs/Literature/trials.md

 ![Study design of the clinical tria](./screenshots/study_design_2015_Whitaker.png)

-*Study design of the clinical trial.
+*Summary of study design of the clinical trial.
 Figure was adopted from [PhD thesis of Johanna Melin](https://refubium.fu-berlin.de/handle/fub188/23620).*

 ---

 ## Reported by 2016_Debono
 * [[2016_Debono]](https://doi.org/10.1210/jc.2015-3694)
   * EudraCT number: 2013-000259-42
   * NCT01960530
   * Phase 1 Trial
   * included evaluation of the endogenous cortisol synthesis/concentrations in absence of DEX
   * healthy male volunteers
     * (18-60 years)
     * no clinically significant sensitivity to hydrocortisone
     * no clinically significant sensitivity to dexamethasone (DEX)
     * no infection
   * performed at Simbec Research Ltd (Merthyr Tydfil, UK)
 * Formulation
   * Infacort® (Diurnal Ltd)
   * HC tablet (Auden Mackenzie Ltd)
   * hydrocortisone succinate (iv)
-* administration of HC (08:00 and 13:00)
+* Administration of HC (08:00 and 13:00)
   * after which received standardised meals
-* Recorded data
-  * body weight
-  * height
-  * age
-* <u>five</u> study periods
+* <u>five study periods</u>
   * n=14
     * no signs of insufficient suppression of the HPA axis
     * median values with range
       * $age$ 28.5 (22.0-60.0) years
-      * $weight$ 82.9 (63.6-102.7) kg
+      * $body weight $ 82.9 (63.6-102.7) kg
       * $height$ 1.83 (1.68-1.96) m
   * 1 period without + 4 with DEX
   * single morning oral (po) or iv doses